 And I’m getting older too

-There’s a sense of acceptance here, acknowledging that life’s passage cannot be stopped, even if it’s daunting.
+This realization is bittersweet, as it shows how both personal growth and the passage of time affect everyone, including herself.
+There’s acceptance here, knowing that life’s passage cannot be stopped, even if it’s daunting.

 Verse 3: Acceptance and Moving Forward